THIRD GRADE LITERACY BEGINS TO RECOVER FROM COVID-INDUCED LOW

-Research shows that children who are not proficient readers by the end of third grade are four times more likely to leave school without a diploma than proficient readers, and more likely to engage in criminal activity, impacting public safety.1 This indicator measures third grade proficiency for English language arts/literacy (ELA/literacy) using the California Assessment of Student Performance and Progress assessment (CAASPP) results.
+Research shows that children who are not proficient readers by the end of third grade are four times more likely to leave school without a diploma than proficient readers, and more likely to engage in criminal activity.[1]
+This indicator measures third grade proficiency for English language arts and literacy (ELA/literacy) using the California Assessment of Student Performance and Progress assessment (CAASPP) results.
 The CAASPP assessment is a computer-adaptive, end-of-year academic performance test that is aligned with California’s Common Core State Standards.

 TREND

-In 2020, the state did not conduct academic performance testing due to the pandemic.
-The previous year, in 2019, 42% of third graders in the county met or exceeded standards for ELA/literacy, which is about the same as in 2018 (43%).
-This is an improvement, however, from 2015 when less than one-third (31%) of third graders in San Bernardino County met ELA/ literacy standards.
-San Bernardino County’s third grade performance in 2019 was lower than the statewide average (51% of students met or exceeded ELA/literacy standards).
-It is also lower than all counties compared including Orange (56%) and San Diego (55%), Los Angeles (49%) and Riverside (48%).
+In 2021/22, 34% of third graders in the county met or exceeded standards for ELA/literacy, which is lower than in 2018/19 (42%).
+This is an improvement, however, from 2020/21 when less than one-third (31%) of third graders in San Bernardino County met ELA/literacy standards.
+(In 2019/20, the state did not conduct academic performance testing due to the pandemic.)
+San Bernardino County’s 2021/22 third grade performance is lower than the statewide average (42% of students met or exceeded ELA/literacy standards).
+It is also lower than all counties compared including Orange (52%) and San Diego (49%), Los Angeles (43%) and Riverside (37%).

 THIRD GRADE LITERACY PERFORMANCE REMAINS BELOW PRE-PANDEMIC RATES, BUT IMPROVING